 But that’s not how marketing works.
 What we’re doing when we market like this is asking so many people who may not know about us to instantly “buy in” to our product: our podcast episode.

 We market like a middle-aged Daniel Larusso trying to sell cars from our lot before we’ve earned any trust with the buyer.
 Our potential new listeners are being hit with our “marketing”, which is tantamount to Daniel’s billboards along a Los Angeles highway.

 Perhaps even more frustratingly, we’re letting our existing listeners down by taking that approach, too.

-We’ve now become the bank that doesn’t look after its long-term, faithful and loving customers anymore because all we’re focused on is growing our customer base, and increasing our listenership.
+We’ve now become the bank that doesn’t look after its long-term, faithful, and loving customers anymore because all we’re focused on is growing our customer base, and increasing our listenership.

 The challenge is that when you ask for podcasting marketing advice, what you usually get is based on the tactics used in marketing an episode, not how to create a podcast marketing strategy.
 You need to develop specifically focussed and goals-driven marketing campaigns, or how to develop a podcasting brand that you own, deeply live and breathe; a podcast brand that attracts the people with whom you share a kinship, repelling those that will simply never like what you do, regardless.

-In order to be able to create a podcast marketing strategy, a series of podcast marketing campaigns and ensure that we treat our current listeners like royalty whilst also attracting the right type new listeners (not just those who will dip in and out), we have to develop a deep, deep understanding of our podcasting brand and then use that brand, in tandem with a solid understanding of the podcast discoverability triangle, to create communications that overcome the non-technological barriers to gaining a new, long-term listener.
+In order to be able to create a podcast marketing strategy, a series of podcast marketing campaigns, and ensure that we treat our current listeners like royalty whilst also attracting the right type of new listeners (not just those who will dip in and out), we have to develop a deep, deep understanding of our podcasting brand and then use that brand, in tandem with a solid understanding of the podcast discoverability triangle, to create communications that overcome the non-technological barriers to gaining a new, long-term listener.